The Quest To Uncover The “Gold Standard”

-People don’t generally care about how big you are, or how much revenue your company makes but they do care about how you are making the world a better place.
+People don’t generally care about how big you are or how much revenue your company makes, but they do care about how you make the world a better place.

 What do you contribute to the world?
 What do you support?